 The county’s signature verification process didn’t work.
-The county flagged only my ballot — the most obvious signature that didn’t match.
-But the other ballots, featuring printed names and signatures that didn’t match those on file, all went through.
+The county flagged only my ballot — the most obvious signature that didn’t match — and one ballot with printed letters.
+But the other ballots, featuring printed names and signatures that didn’t match those on file, went through.
 In contrast, the county’s process for “curing” my signature worked well.
 It required me to submit photo ID proving I was who I claimed to be.

 The implications of this are terrifying.
 It means that the only thing standing between Nevada and election fraud in an all-mail election is the integrity of everyone involved.
 If someone is willing to commit ballot fraud, signature verification isn’t going to be much of an obstacle.
 Good thing politics attracts only honest people, right?

 That’s a far cry from what election officials told the public.
 If “the voter’s signature does not match the one on file with the county election official, the voter will be contacted,” a March statement from Secretary of State Barbara Cegavske’s office said.
 The voter will have to “make the necessary correction.”